Pictured recipe: Sheet-Pan Roasted Root Vegetables

 For perfectly-roasted tender vegetables with a golden crust, cook in a 450°F oven and use the lower third of your oven.
 If you are using two pans, put one in the lower third and the other in the upper third of your oven and swap them halfway through.
 This ensures your veggies are cooking clossest to the heat souce, so they're cooking at the highest heat possible.

-Third, stir once or twice while cooking so the vegetables get nicely browned on all sides.
+Don't forget to stir once or twice while cooking so the vegetables get nicely browned on all sides.
 Other than that, you can't really go wrong.
+The timing for each vegetable will vary slightly and will depend on how big the pieces are, but plan for 20 to 30 minutes total and check about every 10.
+Your vegetables are ready when they are golden brown and can be easily pierced with a fork.
 Our Vegetable Roasting Guide gives prep instructions for our favorite vegetables for roasting, but feel free to experiment with others as well.
 You can even mix and match vegetables—just make sure they have similar cooking times, or get ones with longer cooking times going first then add other vegetables accordingly.
-Don’t throw out your steamer basket just yet, but you might find yourself cranking up your oven more often.